vmwarechina/written/raspberrypi.md

-initially i was embedding video tags in my static html pages that would access the local media files on the raspberry pi device, i then found out that hardware acceleration is not enabled for the ubuntu-mate build of chromium that means that high resolution video will be extremely chopping and unviewable on raspberry pi's.  what i did find out is that there's a native compiled package as part of raspbian and ported to ubuntu-mate called omxplayer, it's a command line tool.
+initially i was embedding video tags in my static html pages that would access the local media files on the raspberry pi device, i then found out that hardware acceleration is not enabled for the ubuntu-mate build of chromium that means that high resolution video will be extremely choppy and unviewable on raspberry pi's.  what i did find out is that there's a natively compiled package as part of raspbian that's also ported to ubuntu-mate called omxplayer, it's a command line tool which is perfect for my case as i could call this from my static page/websocket server.

+omxplayer has a way to pipe in commands such as pausing the video, etc.

 ### desktop background image